timothyandrews/4xCO2-IRF/README.md

 # 4xCO2-IRF

-This repositry calculates the TOA and surface radiative fluxes from the HadGEM3-GC3.1-LL amip r5i1p1f3 simulation, both for the advancing call to radiation, and the double (non-advancing) call with 4xCO2.
+This repository calculates the TOA and surface radiative fluxes from the HadGEM3-GC3.1-LL amip r5i1p1f3 simulation, both for the advancing call to radiation, and the double (non-advancing) call with 4xCO2.
 The difference between these fluxes gives the 4xCO2 instantaneous radiative forcing (IRF).

 **Note: These are not our official CMIP6 numbers since the diagnostics have not yet gone through internal scientific review.**

+Tim Andrews and Alejandro Bodas-Salecdo.

+Met Office Hadley Centre.

+November 2019.

 ## Data description